nguyennguyen0110/Blog/README.md

 - **"/api/user":**
   - **GET:** can send with request parameters.
-Response data can be user found or null, list of users of empty list.
-Notice that list of users return is paged.
 Request param available:
     - username: provide username (to find by)
     - firstName: first name of user (to find by)
     - lastName: last name of user (to find by)